DevExpress/devextreme-demos/JSDemos/Demos/PivotGrid/ChartIntegration/Angular/description.md

 PivotGrid allows you to integrate the [Chart](/Documentation/ApiReference/UI_Components/dxChart/) component to visualize data.
 The Chart is synchronized with the PivotGrid and visualizes currently displayed total summary values.
 Expand a row or column header in the PivotGrid below to see how it works.

 ## Bind the Chart to the PivotGrid
-To bind these two components, create a Chart and pass its instance as the first agument to the [bindChart(chart, integrationOptions)](/Documentation/ApiReference/UI_Components/dxPivotGrid/Methods/#bindChartchart_integrationOptions) method.
+To bind these two components, create a Chart and pass its instance as the first argument to the [bindChart(chart, integrationOptions)](/Documentation/ApiReference/UI_Components/dxPivotGrid/Methods/#bindChartchart_integrationOptions) method.
 You can call this method at any point of your application.
 In this demo, we call this method in the <a href="https://angular.io/api/core/AfterViewInit" target="_blank">ngAfterViewInit</a> lifecycle hook and use instances to bind the components.

 If you use only the first argument and omit **integrationOptions**, default settings are used: row field values form chart [series](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/), and column field values form [arguments](/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/).
 The Chart displays values of each data field on a separate [value axis](/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/).
 If you need to customize the resulting chart, specify the **integrationOptions** argument.